 - The Society of Mary and Martha at Sheldon is a community and retreat house specialising in supporting people in Christian ministry.

 - Mindful Employer provides guidance and signposting for individuals to maintain their own wellbeing and where to go when in need of extra support.

-- Thyme Tracker is an Excel-based tool to help clergy with time management.
+- Thyme and Wellbeing is an Excel-based tool to help clergy with time management.
 It allows recording of time spent on different kind of activities to assess the shape of an individual’s ministry.

 - Bridge Builders provides training and shares resources and ideas to support church leaders and congregations in the task of living as models of reconciliation.

 - Broken Rites supports clergy spouses and partners who are experiencing difficulties in their relationships, including one-to-one support, groups meetings and an online community.

 - There are various Facebook groups to support clergy, including Clergy Mummies, Clergy Spice (for spouses of clergy), Clergy Family Network, Curates in Training, Female Ordinands and Clergy, and UKME Ordinands and Curates.

 - The Clergy Support Trust aims to promote and sustain the wellbeing of Anglican clergy and their dependents.
 It provides financial grants to households experiencing hardship or other needs.
 Those eligible include clergy, ordinands and their spouses, former spouses, children and dependents of living or deceased members of former members of clergy.

 - The Cleaver Ordination Candidates Fund supports Anglican ordinands committed to a traditional Catholic understanding of the priesthood, and offers grants to candidates exploring the priesthood.

 - The Church of England Pensions Board has a section on the C of E website about how clergy pensions work and where to find further advice.